314study/314study.github.io/index.md

 <img src="doc/MS3-SIGNUP.png">

-Once you are signed in, you can visit the Classes page, which then you can look through a list of sorted classes that tutors are offering help on.
+Once you are signed in, you can visit the Classes page.
+You will be greeted by an empty page with a list of classes on the left.
+Clicking on a class will display a list of mentors that are proficient in that class.

 <img src="doc/MS3-CLASS.png">

-Or if you are a student looking for help, you can look through a list of available tutors with listed subjects/classes they are proficient in, in the Tutors page.
+You can also visit the mentors page, in which you will be greeted with a full list of all of the available mentors and the subjects they are offering mentoring in.

 <img src="doc/MS3-MENTOR.png">

-If you are logged in as a tutor or student, you can look through a list of students that need help in certain subjects in the Students page.
-As a tutor, you can see who needs help.
-As a student, you can see other students who need help in the same subject so group study sessions can be planned.
+If you are logged in as a mentor or student, Visiting the students page will display all the students and the subjects they are looking for help in.
+When a student is clicked, you will be redirected to their profile.
+From there, as a mentor you can offer help.
+As a student, you can plan group study sessions that student if you need help in the same subject.

 <img src="doc/MS3-STUDENT.png">